Daniela Di Toro

 Lisa Daniela "Danni" Di Toro (born 16 October 1974) is an Australian wheelchair tennis and para table tennis player.
 Di Toro was the 2010 French Open doubles champion and has also been the Masters double champion.
 In singles, Di Toro is the former world number one and two-time masters finalist.
 In 2015, she moved to para-table tennis and represented Australia at the 2016 Rio Paralympics, where she was team captain with Kurt Fearnley.
 At the 2020 Tokyo Paralympics, her seventh Paralympics, she was the team captain and Opening Ceremony flag bearer with Ryley Batt.
-She competed at her eight Paralympics in Paris.
+She competed at her eighth Paralympics in Paris.

 Personal life

 Daniela Di Toro was born on 16 October 1974 in Melbourne, Victoria.
 She became a paraplegic in 1988 in an accident while competing at a school swimming carnival, when a wall fell on her.
 While in hospital, following her accident, Di Toro met Sandy Blythe, a member of the Australian Rollers.
 He inspired her to continue to pursue sports.
 She lives in the Melbourne suburb of Thornbury and she works as a youth worker in Melbourne.
 She graduated from Victoria University with a Bachelor of Chinese Medicine (Acupuncture and Herbs) in 2009.

 In 2017, she was appointed Paralympics Australia's Athlete Engagement and Wellbeing Officer, and Vice Chairperson of the Athlete Commission.